-Pros: Generally effective at softening a firm mattress • fairly cool / dry in summer and warm in winter • generally durable and long lasting.
+Pros: Generally effective at softening a firm mattress • fairly cool / dry in summer and warm in winter • mostly durable and long lasting.

-Cons: Pricey • may not provide adequate cushion for some • initial "barnyard" odor possible • regular shaking / fluffing may be needed to maintain loft.
+Cons: Pricey • may not provide adequate cushion for some • initial "barnyard" odor possible • regular shaking / fluffing may be required to maintain loft.

 Sleep Like The Dead receives NO compensation of any kind from any company, organization or individual to affect in any way or degree the content of our mattress topper-pad research.

 – Mattress toppers generally are effective.
 Overall as a group, they have 85% owner satisfaction. ( )

 – Memory foam toppers are by far the most popular topper type due mainly to their general effectiveness at improving comfort and wide availability.

 – The average price paid for a topper is about $126.
 Generally, paying more for a topper does not ensure higher owner satisfaction, better comfort or better durability / longevity.